vanus-labs/docs/content/vanus-connect/template-guides/auth0-login-slack.md

 ![4.png](imgs/auth0-login-slack-4.PNG)

-- Go to Montioring on the left sidebar and click on Streams
+- Go to Monitoring on the left sidebar and click on Streams

 ![5.png](imgs/auth0-login-slack-5.PNG)